International Civil Aviation Organization: Airport codes

 ICAO uses 4-letter airport codes (vs. IATA's 3-letter codes).
-The ICAO code is based on the region and country of the airport—for example, Charles de Gaulle Airport has an ICAO code of LFPG, where L indicates Southern Europe, F, France, PG, Paris de Gaulle, while Orly Airport has the code LFPO (the 3rd letter sometimes refers to the particular flight information region (FIR) or the last two may be arbitrary).
-In most parts of the world, ICAO and IATA codes are unrelated; for example, Charles de Gaulle Airport has an IATA code of CDG.
+The ICAO code is based on the region and country of the airport—for example, Paris Charles de Gaulle Airport has an ICAO code of LFPG, where L indicates Southern Europe, F, France, PG, Paris de Gaulle, while Orly Airport has the code LFPO (the 3rd letter sometimes refers to the particular flight information region (FIR) or the last two may be arbitrary).
+In most parts of the world, ICAO and IATA codes are unrelated; for example, Paris Charles de Gaulle Airport has an IATA code of CDG.
 However, the location prefix for the continental United States is K, and ICAO codes are usually the IATA code with this prefix.
 For example, the ICAO code for Los Angeles International Airport is KLAX.
 Canada follows a similar pattern, where a prefix of C is usually added to an IATA code to create the ICAO code.
 For example, Calgary International Airport is YYC or CYYC.
 (In contrast, airports in Hawaii are in the Pacific region and so have ICAO codes that start with PH; Kona International Airport's code is PHKO.
 Similarly, airports in Alaska have ICAO codes that start with PA.
 Merrill Field, for instance is PAMR.)
 Not all airports are assigned codes in both systems; for example, airports that do not have airline service do not need an IATA code.